C-Caveman/tpv/README.txt

     -copied to the clipboard with xclip

 Install:
-    # Gets all dependencies and copies tpv to /usr/bin
+    # Get all dependencies and copy tpv to /usr/bin
     make install

 Add a password:
-    # Creates my_passwords if it doesn't yet exist:
+    # Creates 'filename' if it doesn't yet exist:
-    tpv -a -f my_passwords
+    tpv -a -f filename

 Get a password:
     # Opens menu for copying the a desired password:
-    tpv -g -f my_passwords
+    tpv -g -f filename

 Format of the encrypted file: